“My Tiles Are Cracking, What Do I Do Next!?”

 Large tile cracks

 If you’re stuck with a bigger crack or a shattered tile, the above method isn’t an option.
-Instead, your best bet is to remove the tile and replace it with a spare tile in the same design, colour and size.
+Instead, to repair your cracked tiles, your best bet is to remove the tile and replace it with a spare tile in the same design, colour and size.
 If you don’t have any spare tiles, you’ll need to order new ones.
-However, keep in mind that tile batches can vary even with the same model, so there may be a difference in colour or finish than the original ones.
+However, keep in mind that tile batches can vary even with the same model, so there may be a difference in colour or finish compared with the original ones.

 As tile fixes go, this one is a little trickier to pull off than the above.
 If it’s not executed correctly, you run the risk of damaging the surrounding tiles and creating an even bigger job.
 Luckily, we’ve laid out the process in easy-to-follow steps below: